jopieji/cta-react/README.md

 ---
 ### Using for Yourself
-BROKEN RIGHT NOW

-I am working hard to fix the deployment.
-I learned that I shouldn't develop and deploy on the same branch!

-**BROKEN**
 Check it out at [CTA Train Tracker](URL "https://cta-react-heroku.herokuapp.com/")

 It was deployed via Heroku, which threw me for a loop initially, but should make CI/CD really easy.
-Currently, it just uses local storage to store your stops, so you can't have the same data displayed on different machines.
+Currently, it just uses local storage to store your stops, so you can't have the same data displayed on different devices.
 I'll fix this at a later date, but didn't want to deal with database configuration on top of making my API work.

 ---
 ### Technology